53 Great Gifts For a Tennis Player

 Good shoes are always an investment – they feel good, grip well and support the foot correctly.
 The harder you play, the more shoes go from fashion statement to essential bit of kit.
 If you know somebody’s exact foot size and width, then a new set of shoes will always go down well.
 Regular players will get through at least a pair each year (assume a pair will get about 50 hours of court use before the tread wears down and grip suffers).

-The ASICS Men’s Court FlyteFoam 3 Novak Shoes are a highly rated premium tennis shoe for players who play hard
+The ASICS Men’s Court FlyteFoam 3 Shoes are a highly rated premium tennis shoe for players who play hard

 The ASICS Gel-Resolution 9 is a premium Women’s shoe that is loved by keen players.
 Note that they do run a little narrow.